-Hemorrhoids or piles are nothing but the veins near the rectum and anus get swollen and cause pain, due to constant pressure during bowel movement, especially in constipation.
+Hemorrhoids or piles are nothing but the veins near the rectum and anus that get swollen and cause pain, due to constant pressure during bowel movement, especially in constipation.

 When they are found externally on the edge of the anus in the form of a painful lump, then they are referred to as external hemorrhoids.

-Sometimes, the hemorrhoids stretch out of the anus and they can be pushed back inside.
+Sometimes, the hemorrhoids stretch out of the anus and can be pushed back inside.
 Such hemorrhoids are known as prolapsed hemorrhoids.